jtmerritt/BeSocial/README.md

 ___________________________________________________________________

 ***Small Tasks***
-- Collect stats for the group by creating new contacts with ContactKey "Group"
-  - group stats must be collected just like contact stats
-  - perhaps there needs to be a contactStats data field for dominating group -- pretty major bug where the auto_update ran repeatedly in quick successsion -- performing db updatees based on the contacts in the largest group assumes that everyone is in the largest group.
+- group stats must be collected just like contact stats -- performing db updatees based on the contacts in the largest group assumes that everyone is in the largest group.
 Bad assumption
 - Have a nightly database maintenance routine
 - restrict to portrait mode